alexander-guesnon/item-catalog/README.md

 # Log-Analysis
-This is a python program I created to parse website logs.
-This program was running on an Ubuntu VM.
+This is a Python program I created to parse website logs.
+It's using the Flask and SQLalchemy libraries and this program was running on an Ubuntu VM.
 ## Outline
  * Create a python program to display the following information.
   * Show the top 3 articles in the database